codycovington/ArcherClickGame/readme.md

 <li>Semantic UI for React</li>

 ### Disclosure
 Archer is a trademark of FX Networks LLC.
-This project is intended for programming demonstration only.
+This project is not endorsed or sponsered by FX Networks and is intended only for programming demonstration only.